 Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
-The apartments are usually well maintained and in beautiful locations.
-The owners advertise in Sunday newspapers, in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+The apartments are usually well maintained and in beautiful locations. in Sunday The owners advertise newspapers, in iournals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".

-10. CANADA - IT'S NOT the USA
+CANADA - IT'S NOT the USA

 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a friendly person, you lean over and say, "Hi!
-Are you American?"

-"No," comes the immediate answer.
-"Canadian!"
-Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
+Being a "Hi!
+American?" friendly person, you lean say, Are you over and "No." immediate "Canadian!" the answer. comes Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians will tell you with insistence.
-"We're not Americans!
-We're Canadians"
+"No," many Canadians will tell you with "We're Americans!
+We're Canadians" insistence. not

 In the same way as Quebecers are determined to keep their identity, Canadians from the other provinces are determined to keep Canada's identity.
 Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own differences.
 Canadians use metres and kilometres and measure temperatures in Celsius; Americans use feet and miles, and measure temperature in Fahrenheit.
-The USA has states, Canada has provinces.
+The USA has states, Canada has

 Yet about 80% of Canadians live within 150 km. of the U.S. border, and this has had a bad effect on the Canadian economy.
 Like most European countries, Canada has a national health service, and a good social security system; but good welfare services have to be paid for by high taxes, so the cost of living in Canada is high.
 Because of this, hundreds of thousands of Canadians often get in their cars and drive over to the USA to go shopping.
 This is one cause of economic problems in Canada.
-Over half of Canada's imports come from the United States, and Canada has a trade deficit with
+Over half of Canada's imports come from the United States, and Canada has a trade deficit with the USA.